MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **WordFileSaveCancelReason** - trackback tag for cancels in word

-- **WordFileSaveEid** - Word specific error code
+- **WordFileSaveEid** - Word-specific error code

 - **WordFileSaveErrorTrackbackTag** - trackback tag for save failures

 - **WordFileSaveOpResult** - enumeration for result status 0 if succeeded, 1 if failed, 2 if canceled

-- **WordFileSaveSuccess** - enumeration for Word specific details for file save operation success.
+- **WordFileSaveSuccess** - enumeration for Word-specific details for file save operation success.

 #### Office.Android.AndroidOfficeActivationLatency